top of page

 inspections, drills, marches, and military training in uniforms and under discipline.
 The program was sanctioned by the U.S. Military, which provided a commandant from its active service, as well as arms and materials.

 D.M.I. was a small school.
 The yearbook shows 85 students—61 from Virginia.
 These provided two military companies.
 The major student organization was the Cotillion Club which organized the three major school dances as well as other entertainments for the students.
 Students could choose from among four literary societies—Wilson, Webster, Harris and Saunders—to develop training in elocution.
-D.M.I. had an orchestra and a dramatic club; Students published both The Grenade and a monthly newsletter, The Scout.
+D.M.I. had an orchestra and a dramatics club; Students published both The Grenade and a monthly newsletter, The Scout.
 The school had an Honor Committee to oversee violations of the school’s honor code and a vigilance committee to oversee freshman orientation.

 After Colonel Saunders sold his share in the school in 1902, it passed through five ownership/name/focus changes before closing in 1939.